Iriomote cat: Yon

-Discovery and hospitalization
+Discovery and hospitalisation

-On August 6, 1996, a young Iriomote cat was involved in a traffic accident near Nadara Bridge on the northern part of the island.
-He weighed 1.6 kilograms and was assumed to have been born in early March, making him about five months old.
+On 6 August 1996, a young Iriomote cat was involved in a traffic accident near Nadara Bridge on the northern part of the island.
+He weighed 1.6 kg and was assumed to have been born in early March, making him about five months old.
 It is possible that he had just been separated from his mother.
-The next morning he had regained consciousness, but he wasn't able to regulate his body temperature due to the serious injuries he received.
-He was transferred to Ishigaki Island at 9 am to receive medical care at Ishigaki Veterinary Clinic.
+The next morning, he had regained consciousness, but he wasn't able to regulate his body temperature due to the serious injuries he had received.
+He was transferred to Ishigaki Island at 9:00 to receive medical care at Ishigaki Veterinary Clinic.
 He spent 24 days under their care.

-Following the accident he couldn't move on his own, but he regained his ability to walk while on Ishigaki.
-He was brought back to the Iriomote Wildlife Preservation Center for rehabilitation on August 31.
-Originally labeled W-48 due to the fact that he was the forty-eighth confirmed sighting of an Iriomote cat on the western part of the island, he eventually was given the name Yon.
+Following the accident, he couldn't move on his own, but he regained his ability to walk while on Ishigaki.
+He was brought back to the Iriomote Wildlife Preservation Centre for rehabilitation on 31 August.
+Originally labelled W-48 since he was the forty-eighth confirmed sighting of an Iriomote cat on the western part of the island, he was eventually given the name Yon.

 Rehabilitation

-By September 2, Yon weighed 1.9 kilograms.
+By 2 September, Yon weighed 1.9 kg.
 Despite his progress, his caretakers noticed a tendency for him to turn to the right because of the effects of his accident.

-From the beginning, Yon's caretakers took careful measures in order to avoid acclimation to humans so that one day he could be released back into the wild.
+From the beginning, Yon's caretakers took careful measures to avoid acclimation to humans so that one day he could be released back into the wild.
 Only three staff members were allowed to feed him directly.
-Other people, including center staff, were only allowed to view him via video camera monitoring.
+Other people, including centre staff, were only allowed to view him via video camera monitoring.
 The media were also prohibited from taking direct photographs.

-From the time he was discharged until February 3, 1999 Yon's rehabilitation was restricted to a room within the center.
+From the time he was discharged until 3 February 1999, Yon's rehabilitation was restricted to a room within the centre.
 Thin logs were used to make a jungle gym so that he would be able to practice walking, jumping, and climbing trees.
 Rice plants were also grown in his room as a substitute for grass that cats use to help regurgitate.
-Once he was healthy enough, he was moved to an outdoor cage where he lived until his health began deteriorating on December 20, 2010.
+Once he was healthy enough, he was moved to an outdoor cage where he lived until his health began deteriorating on 20 December 2010.

 Death

-On December 20, 2010 Yon was found to be curled up and unmoving near a dried stream.
-He was brought into the center's rehabilitation room, where it was discovered that he had pulmonary edema, which had nearly killed him; however, he was able to eat by the next day and gradually got better.
+On 20 December 2010, Yon was found to be curled up and unmoving near a dried stream.
+He was brought into the centre's rehabilitation room, where it was discovered that he had pulmonary edema, which had nearly killed him; however, he was able to eat by the next day and gradually got better.
 He was unable to walk for the remainder of December, though by the end of January he had regained this ability and, during February and March, he improved enough to be able to walk up and down stairs.
-However, his condition then took a turn for the worse, and he died on the night of April 9 at an estimated fifteen years and one month old.
-He weighed 3.5 kilograms and was 78.5 centimeters long.
+However, his condition then took a turn for the worse, and he died on the night of 9 April at an estimated fifteen years and one month old.
+He weighed 3.5 kg and was 78.5 cm long.
 He is the oldest Iriomote cat on record.